NATIONAL BICARBONATE OF SODA DAY

 Visit Tips Bulletin for more than 50 tips and recipes on how to use bicarbonate of soda

 Share your favorite uses for baking soda.
+Other ways to celebrate the day include conducting some of your favorite classroom experiments.
+Learn something new about bicarbonate of soda or better yet, teach someone about it.
 Use #BicarbonateOfSodaDay to post on social media.